Relationship Enhancement Approach to Care

 Three main principles of the Relationship Enhancement approach to care are:

-- Feelings remain intact despite the affects of cognitive decline on the brain
+- Feelings remain intact despite the effects of cognitive decline on the brain

-- Effective support offers opportunities to explore, learn and discover new ways to adapt to changing circumstances brought about by cognitive decline
+- Effective relationships offer meaningful opportunities to explore, learn and discover new ways to adapt to changing circumstances brought about by cognitive decline

 - The pathway forward is unique and personal for everyone who experiences cognitive decline